arturjzapater/libremo-frontend/README.md

 # Libremo

 This repository is a front end for [Libremo](https://github.com/arturjzapater/libremo).
-It is built in JavaScript and it uses[Redux](https://redux.js.org/) for state management and [React](https://reactjs.org/) for view management.
+It is built in JavaScript and it uses [Redux](https://redux.js.org/) for state management and [React](https://reactjs.org/) for view management.

 ## Prerequisites